asvd/wl/README.md

 ```

 The code above should be performed each time a new listener should
-react on the onload event.
+react to the onload event.
 Using a whenable subscriber everything
 above is simplified to: